PURPOSE OF THE OFFICE OF INSTITUTIONAL RESEARCH:

 - Ensure compliance in the submission of mandated statistical and evaluative reports for:

-the Department of Education at the federal and state levels;
+- Department of Education at the federal and state levels

-- Participate in the design, development and maintenance of the TitanConnect integrated enterprise system conjunction with ITS, the Registrar’s Office and other offices.
+- Contribute to the design, development and maintenance of the TitanConnect integrated enterprise resource planning system in conjunction with ITS, the Registrar’s Office and other offices.

-- Serve as a resource for statistical information for the planning and accreditation efforts of the colleges and schools within the University
+- Serve as a resource for data and information for the planning and accreditation efforts of the colleges and schools within the University

-- Act as a resource of information to the Vice President for Academic Affairs on HLC/NCA policy and procedural changes.
+- Provide information resources to the Vice President for Academic Affairs on HLC/NCA policy and procedural changes.

 - Assure the accuracy/consistency of data going out of the University by acting as a clearinghouse for questionnaires, surveys and reports from outside constituencies.